leandrow/project-components/README.md

 # Project components
-> Indicated for projects web with Laravel and Bootstrap 4
+> Page to add the new components created in your web project!
+Indicated for projects with Bootstrap 4.

 <a href="http://leandrow.github.io/project-components"><img width="720" src="https://user-images.githubusercontent.com/5880063/42570885-ba7f960c-84eb-11e8-90e1-2c8ef30ce122.png" alt="Demo"></a>